vamsi008/SpringBootSecurity/README.md

 ##Using the application for debug purpose.

 * Download the package.
-*  It runs on  java 1.8 can change the version to 1.8 if needed.
+*  It runs on  java 1.8 can change the version to 1.7 if needed .
 *  to Run